aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 ## **Managing Error Correction Level**
 The *PDF417* barcode family supports Reed-Solomon error correction to provide data recovery and integrity check. *Micro PDF417* enables determining the size of redundant recovery data automatically.
-Other *PDF417* standards allow customizing the error correction level through the *setPdf417ErrorLevel* method of class [*Pdf417Parameters*]().
+Other *PDF417* standards allow customizing the error correction level through the *setPdf417ErrorLevel* function of class [*Pdf417Parameters*](https://reference.aspose.com/barcode/php/classPdf417Parameters).
 Each additional pair of error correction codewords serves to recover one unknown error or two known missing digits.
 A higher error correction level requires storing more codewords and enables more efficient data recovery for damaged barcodes.
 The maximal level of error correction, i.e. *Level8*, means that 265 errors can be corrected.
 However, data encoding capacity will decrease by 614 bytes.
 Available error correction levels are represented in the following table.

 |Error Correction Level**|Number of Codewords|Error Correction Level|Number of Codewords|
 | :-: | :-: | :-: | :-: |